ColinMahncke/LocationKeyCloak-Service/readme.md

 ## Location Keycloak Service

-The service unmarshal kafka data and based on the data it creates groups and subgroups
+The service unmarshal kafka data and based on the data it creates/deletes groups and subgroups

 ## Environment variables